akihikodaki/dts/test_plans/vf_macfilter_test_plan.rst

       -device pci-assign,host=81:0a.0,id=pt_1

 5. login vm0, got VFs pci device id in vm0, assume they are 00:06.0 & 00:07.0,
-   bind them to igb_uio driver, and then start testpmd, enable CRC strip on VF, disable promisc mode, add a new MAC to VF0 and then start::
+   bind them to vfio-pci driver, and then start testpmd, enable CRC strip on VF, disable promisc mode, add a new MAC to VF0 and then start::

-      ./usertools/dpdk-devbind.py --bind=igb_uio 00:06.0 00:07.0
+      ./usertools/dpdk-devbind.py --bind=vfio-pci 00:06.0 00:07.0

    if test IAVF, start up VF port::